 - Press ReleaseWiley Files Amicus Brief in Supreme Court First Amendment CaseMarch 4, 2020Megan L. Brown, Boyd Garriott, Krystal B. Swendsboe, Scott B. Wilkens

 - Press ReleaseWiley Rein Files Supreme Court Amicus Brief in Compelled Commercial Speech CaseNovember 1, 2019Jeremy J. Broggi, Megan L. Brown, Boyd Garriott, Joshua S. Turner

 - ArticleSecond Circuit Performs Unwelcome Throwback in Commercial Speech DoctrineWLF Legal PulseJuly 29, 2019Megan L. Brown, Boyd Garriott

-- Press ReleaseWiley Rein Helps Secure First Amendment Win in ‘Peace Cross’ Case, as Supreme Court Rules Memorial Does Not Violate Establishment ClauseJune 20, 2019Jeremy J. Broggi, Louisa Brooks, Megan L. Brown, Tatiana Sainati, Krystal B. Swendsboe, Wesley E. Weeks
+- Press ReleaseWiley Rein Helps Secure First Amendment Win in ‘Peace Cross’ Case, as Supreme Court Rules Memorial Does Not Violate Establishment ClauseJune 20, 2019Jeremy J. Broggi, Louisa Brooks, Megan L. Brown, Bethany A. Corbin, Tatiana Sainati, Krystal B. Swendsboe, Wesley E. Weeks